Chamberlain (band): History

+Chamberlain broke up in 2000.
 The double LP retrospective, Five-Year Diary (which is also the name of a song from Fate's Got A Driver) was released by the German label Hometown Caravan in 2002.
 The album features live tracks and old demo recordings as well as tracks from compilations and hard to find releases.

 Since 2009, the band has occasionally regrouped for live shows and tours.
 In 2019, the band announced that they were working on a new LP, "Red Weather" with My Morning Jacket's Carl Broemel as the producer, and released the first single, "Some Other Sky" in June 2019.

 The members have been involved with many different musical projects in New York City, Los Angeles and Indianapolis.
 Curtis Mead and Charlie Walker briefly played, together with former Brainiac bass player and video director Juan Monostereo and ex Bullet LaVolta/Juliana Hatfield drummer Todd Philips, in Model/Actress, which released an EP in 2008.

 Chamberlain has often been cited as a major influence for younger acts.
 A testament to this was the release of "Fate's Got a Driver - Re-ignition" in 2021, a re-interpretation of the songs of Fate's by Dashboard Confessional, Tim McIlrath of Rise Against and Brian Fallon The Gaslight Anthem, Adam Lazarra of Taking Back Sunday, Arlo McKinley and others.